luismsgomes/qtlm/doc/ReadMe.txt

 Snapshots

-Note: snapshots are an upcomming feature.
-They are not yet available.
+Note: snapshots are under development.

 A snapshot is a bundle of current evaluations together with all information needed to recover the exact state of the current pipeline.